Experience Penn State Behrend's history by jumping to the following points on this timeline.

 The Robert and Sally Metzgar Admissions and Alumni Center (pictured at right) opens its doors, housing the Admissions, Financial Aid, Registrar, Bursar, and Alumni Relations offices.

-The School of Engineering is ranked in top 50 "Best Undergraduate Engineering Programs" in the nation by U.S. News and World Report, and the MBA program in the Sam and Irene Black School of Business is ranked among the best in the country by both U.S. News and the Princeton Review.
+The School of Engineering is ranked in top 50 "Best Undergraduate Engineering Programs" in the nation by U.S. News and World Report, and the MBA program in the Black School of Business is ranked among the best in the country by both U.S. News and the Princeton Review.

-The college received the AMCC Presidents’ Cup for the ninth time in the award’s ten-year history.
+The college receives the AMCC Presidents’ Cup for the ninth time in the award’s ten-year history.